Dreyshantel/Dreyshantel/README.md

-- 👋 Hi, I’m @Oni Oluwasegun Timileyin
+- 👋 Hi, I’m Timileyin
-- 👀 I’m interested in DevOps engineering
+- 👀 I’m a DevOps engineer
 - 🌱 I’m currently learning python programming
 - 💞️ I’m looking to collaborate on python and DevOps engineering projects
 - 📫 How to reach me oluwasegun2557@gmail.com